PrestaShop/docs/README.md

 ---
 ```

-This `yaml` structure allows the shortcode `hookDescriptor` to render a digest html page for the documentation, and allows the search script to search in this metadata.
+This YAML structure enables the shortcode `hookDescriptor` to generate an HTML page with condensed information for documentation, and allows the search script to search within this metadata.

 Next, add the shortcode in the page's content: